 Meet our people

-The migration of people from place to place is a rich and important feature of modern civilization.
+The migration of people from place to place is a rich and important feature of modern civilization, just as it has been throughout history.
 Immigration is a cornerstone of American history, and as always our economy depends on immigrants who live and work within the county.